 Normally, the GHS blower operates with no maintenance or cleaning.
-However, when mowing grass that is dirty and damp (especially springtime mowing), a deposit of dirt may accumulate inside the blower housing, causing wear and binding of the blower wheel.
+However, when mowing grass that is dirty and damp (especially certain springtime mowing conditions), a deposit of dirt may accumulate inside the blower housing, causing wear and binding of the blower wheel.
 When operating in these conditions, inspect the blower frequently for dirt buildup.